bob123456678/TrainControl/Readme.md

 overly tedious.
 Convenient keyboard hotkeys are available for controlling locomotives, switching between locomotives, enabling functions, emergency stop, etc.

+As such, TrainControl is designed to be a complete replacement for the CS2/CS3 for operating your layout, with the Central Station serving solely as the track interface and locomotive database.

 Under the hood, this program implements the Marklin CAN protocol and can therefore also be used to fully automate a layout.
 Layout and locomotive information is automatically downloaded from the CS2/CS3, currently with some layout limitations on the CS3 (see below).